open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.PersistentStorage.FileSystem/README.md

 The data contained within the file(blob) is unencrypted and stored in its original, unprocessed format provided in the byte array.
-If specific security requirements need to be met, application owners MUST configure the [directory](#path) to restrict access (ensuring that the process running your application has write access to this directory), thus preventing unauthorized users from reading its contents.
+If specific security requirements need to be met, application owners SHOULD configure the [directory](#path) to restrict access (ensuring that the process running your application has write access to this directory), thus preventing unauthorized users from reading its contents.